-Patient: “I need something that is going to help me live longer, get stronger, become healthier, remain injury-free and help my brain stay sharp as I get
+Living longer, stronger & smarter with founder Matt Hedman PT.
+III Patient: “I need something that is going to help me live longer, get stronger, become healthier,

-One of the biggest fears seniors have is taking a fall that will negatively change the course of their life.
-A few of John Abel’s friends had
+Would you have the strength to avoid a debilitating fall?
+He did.
+One of the biggest fears seniors have is taking a fall that will negatively change

-“I just wanted to be able to walk.”
-Life has thrown some health curveballs at Adele Biancarelli and throughout her battles she’s kept one constant vision
+MS didn't stop her from fulfilling her dream of walking on her own “I just wanted to be able to walk.”
+Life has thrown some health curveballs

 If you take anything from this article, remember this: many side effects of aging are optional.
 You have control over how you age.
 You also have an influence on how long you live.